 According to the latest report from the U.S. Environmental Protection Agency (EPA), Honda leads among large manufactures in the ranking of real-world fuel economy and CO2 emissions.

 This new report was released on Monday, March 2.
 Unfortunately, the data are not as fresh as they could be, but they are indicative.
-The latest year for which complete data are available is the 2018 model year.
+The latest year for which complete data are available is 2018 MY.